SHOPO v. City & County of Honolulu

 In November 2020, in every circuit court, the State of Hawaii Organization of Police Officers (SHOPO) filed complaints alleging that Act 47 (2020)–a law requiring expanded disclosure of police misconduct–was unconstitutional.
 Nos.
 1CCV-20-1512, 2CCV-20-329, 3CCV-20-432, and 5CCV-20-120.
 The lawsuits challenged two distinct provisions of Act 47.
 The first challenge concerned the disclosure of police disciplinary suspensions because, after the passage of Act 47, Honolulu Civil Beat requested all police arbitration decisions from 1996 to 2020.
 The second challenge concerned disclosing the identity of suspended or discharged police officers in annual police disciplinary reports to the Legislature.
 On November 23, SHOPO moved for a preliminary injunction in the case against the City and County of Honolulu, which case was assigned to the Honorable Dean E. Ochiai.

-The court will hear further argument on March 3, 2021, regarding the annual disciplinary reports for the Legislature.
+The court heard further argument on March 3, 2021, regarding the annual disciplinary reports for the Legislature.
 As an organization, the Law Center joined an amicus curiae group with the ACLU of Hawai`i Foundation and Lawyers’ Committee for Civil Rights Under Law that supported the disclosures required in the annual disciplinary reports.
-Gibson Dunn provided pro bono counsel for that effort.
+Gibson Dunn provided pro bono assistance for that effort.
+Judge Ochiai denied SHOPO’s motion for preliminary injunction in its entirety.

 - Complaint (11/9/20)